See Also Example

 Argument Description

-expr String expression identifying the field that contains the numeric data you want to add, or an expression that performs calculations using the data in that field.
+expr String expression1330R89 identifying the field that contains the numeric data you want to add, or an expression that performs calculations using the data in that field.
 Operands in expr can include the name of a table field, or a Visual Basic function (which can be intrinsic but not a user-defined function or one of the other domain aggregate or SQL aggregate functions).

 domain String expression identifying the records that constitute the domain.
 It can be a table name, a query name, or an SQL expression that returns data.